liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/06-backing-up-es.markdown

 # Backing Up Elasticsearch

 [Elasticsearch replicas](https://www.elastic.co/guide/en/elasticsearch/guide/master/replica-shards.html)
-protect you against a node going down here or there, but they won't help you in the event of a catastrophic failure.
-Only good backup practices can help you in that case.
+protect against a node going down, but they won't help you with a catastrophic failure.
+Only good backup practices can help you then.

 Back up and restore your Elasticsearch cluster in three steps:

 1. Configure a repository

 2. Make a snapshot of the cluster

 3. Restore from the snapshot

 For more detailed information, refer to the